s-oravec/sqlsn-core/readme.md

 ### sqslsn_require_from_path

 Loads required module from path.
+Path is relative to `g_sqlsn_path`.

 ````
 @&&sqlsn_require_from_path "<path/module_name>"